 Retest everything

 After any code changes, this technique executes the entire test suite, including all test cases.
 For example, when releasing a new version of your product or core application, you often need to retest the whole system.
 It ensures that all features and functionalities work as expected after the changes.
+Because of the volume of test cases involved, this technique is best suited to automated regression testing rather than manual testing.

 Regression test selection